When to plant Irises in Walton County, FL

 Walton County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 14 and first fall frost is November 15.

-Walton County County sits in USDA Zone 9a.
+Walton County sits in USDA Zone 9a.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Walton County County's climate?
+Can Irises grow in Walton County's climate?

 Your Walton County Garden Planner — Free